oroinc/documentation/backend/entities/customize-crud.rst

 .. note:: CRUD stands for Create, Read, Update and Delete operations.
 They are commonly accompanied by some sort of listing or navigation that allows to retrieve, sort and filter multiple records at once.
 In the context of OroCommerce the data management UIs for the above operations are represented by the following pages:

    * **List** – represented by the data grids (for example, select **Products → Products** in the main navigation menu).
-For more information on customization of the data grids, see the `Customizing Data Grids in OroCommerce <customizing-data-grid-in-orocommerce>`_ section.
+For more information on customization of the data grids, see the :ref:`Customizing Data Grids in OroCommerce <customizing-data-grid-in-orocommerce>` section.

    * **Create** – an entity creation screen (for example, go to **Products → Products** and click on the **Create Product** button above the product data grid).
 In most cases, the entity creation screen and entity editing screen look and work exactly the same, though there may be exceptions to this rule.